UMassCDS/IHOP-Reddit/README.md

 # Subreddit Clustering Application
+This code includes a prototype predating the RedditMap.social website.
 The `app.py` program is a [Dash](https://plotly.com/dash/) app that allows for filtering and visualizing subreddit clusters using the community2vec embeddings.
 It expects a JSON configuration file with paths to trained community2vec models, for example:
 ```
 {